Gords/GIFtube/README.md

 - Set the start time and duration for the GIF
 - Choose the output resolution
 - Select the aspect ratio
+- Choose the quality setting (High, Medium, Low, or Custom)
 - Enter the output filename

-The script will then download the video, generate a color palette, convert the video to GIF using the selected resolution, FPS, and aspect ratio, and optimize the GIF file for better compression.
+The script will then download the video and convert it directly to a high-quality GIF using the selected parameters.

+## Quality Settings

+- High: 100 (Best quality, largest file size)
+- Medium: 80 (Good balance between quality and file size)
+- Low: 60 (Smaller file size, lower quality)
+- Custom: 1-100 (User-defined, higher values mean better quality but larger file size)

 ## License